Dr. O'Connor, a Toronto psychologist, offers Psychological Assessment and Testing services to children, adolescents and young adults.

-Dr. O’Connor offers Psychological Assessment and Testing services for children, adolescents and young adults who live in Toronto or the surrounding area.
-Psychological Assessments increase understanding of the psychological concerns that surface in young people.
+Societies.
+Dr. O’Connor's Psychological Assessments increase understanding of the psychological concerns that surface in young people.
 They also reveal what is contributing to and maintaining these concerns, and lead to evidence based interventions to help.

-Dr. O'Connor's psychological assessment and testing services also explore social, emotional and behavioral concerns.
-These include emotional regulation and impulse control problems, as well as anxiety, depression, attention problems, and acting out behaviors, such as aggression, bullying, or defiance.
+Dr. O'Connor's Psychological Assessment and Testing Services also explore social, emotional and behavioral concerns.
+These too include a school neuropsychological focus, and assess issues related to emotional regulation and impulse control problems, as well as anxiety, depression, attention problems, and acting out behaviors, such as aggression, bullying, or defiance.
 Social skills may also be a focus of concern.
-The psychological assessment helps"get to the root of the problem" and what is contributing to and maintaining it, and leads to evidence based solutions to address it.

-Dr. O'Connor reviews and interprets the assessment findings.
-Following her review and interpretation of the findings, she meets with you and provides a verbal and written report of the assessment findings.
+Typically the young person attends two assessment sessions of about three hours each.
+The assessment results are scored.
+Then Dr. O'Connor reviews and interprets the assessment findings, and writes a comprehensive detailed report.
+Following her review and interpretation of the findings, and her completion of the report, she meets with the cient/s and provides a verbal and written report of the assessment findings.
 The written report provides a comprehensive summary of the assessment results and includes recommendations to address the issues of concern, and a diagnosis or diagnoses when appropriate.

 Dr. O'Connor gears her Psychological Assessment and Testing services to the specific needs of the young person.
 Not every child or youth who exhibits a problem needs an extensive evaluation.
 Her assessment and testing services zero in on the issues that are of particular concern for the young person.
 Her psychological assessments become part of the solution, and lead to evidence based Interventions to address the psychological concerns that present in the young person.